Dctaylor/LinkSubredditPosts/README.md

 ## Features
 * Can work with any subreddit provided
-* Can set your choice of time/frequency for bot to post
+* Can set your choice of time/frequency for bot to post (Set to 9pm PST by Default)
 * Works well with a task scheduler so it does not need to be always running

 ## Installation